OctopusDeploy/blog/blog/2022-01/variable-update-notification/index.md

 #### Project.Slack.Url

 This is the integration webhook URL for Slack.
-It's recommended that you make this variable a sensitive value.
+It's recommended you make this variable a sensitive value.

 #### Project.Slack.Channel.Name